Al Young (dragster driver): Biography

 Young, a Chinese American, grew up in San Francisco, California, the youngest of three children.
 His sisters are Janey Young Cheu, and Connie Young Yu.
 His father was Col. John C. Young, a Colonel in the United States Army Reserve and businessman, and mother was Mary Lee Young, an artist and art collector.

-He is married to Vicki Johnson Young who retired from Seattle Public Schools after teaching Elementary School for over 28 years.
-They have two children: Chase Johnson Young and Ashley Victoria Durant, and six grandchildren.
+He was married to Vicki Johnson Young, who retired from Seattle Public Schools after teaching elementary school for over 28 years.
+They have two children, Chase Johnson Young and Ashley Victoria Durant, and six grandchildren.

-Young graduated from George Washington High School (San Francisco), studied English literature at University of Washington and received a BA in 1968 and MA in 1972.

-An Upward Bound tutor/counselor, teacher, and an advocate for the program since 1968.
+Young graduated from George Washington High School (San Francisco), studied English literature at the University of Washington, and received a BA in 1968 and MA in 1972.
+He was an Upward Bound tutor/counselor, teacher, and an advocate for the program since 1968.

-A founder of one of Seattle's first Alternative schools, the Summit K-12 School, in 1973.
-He taught high school for 37 years in the Seattle Public Schools instructing subjects ranging from Auto Shop, Physical Education, Film Study, and Chinese Cooking, as well as Honors courses in History, and college level AP United States Government and Politics, and AP Comparative Government and Politics.
+A founder of one of Seattle's first alternative schools, the Summit K-12 School, in 1973, Young taught high school for 37 years in the Seattle Public Schools system, instructing subjects ranging from auto shop, physical education, film studies, and Chinese cooking, as well as honors courses in history, and college-level AP United States government and politics, and AP comparative government and politics.

-He has been the adviser to school teams that participated in the Chrysler Trouble Shooting contests, YMCA Youth and Government Mock trial competitions, Junior State of America Conventions, and has led high school groups to the South Pacific and Washington D. C. for close up learning.
-During his teaching career, he also coached: volleyball, softball, and basketball.
+He was the adviser to school teams that participated in the Chrysler Trouble Shooting contests, YMCA Youth and Government mock trial competitions, and Junior State of America conventions, ad led high school groups to the South Pacific and Washington D.C. for close-up learning.
+During his teaching career, he also coached volleyball, softball, and basketball.
 The Seattle Committee for Excellence in Education named him as a nominee for their 1985 award.

-Young was given recognition as one of Seattle Public Schools' "Heroes in the Classroom" by Vulcan Inc., Russell Investments, and the Seattle Seahawks at Seahawks Stadium in 2004.
+Young was recognized as one of Seattle Public Schools' "Heroes in the Classroom" by Vulcan Inc., Russell Investments, and the Seattle Seahawks at Seahawks Stadium in 2004.
 Leaving Roosevelt High School (Seattle, Washington) in 2008, he retired from teaching.

-From 2011-18, Al & Vicki have driven over 60,000 miles in their classic 1973 Plymouth Roadrunner Muscle car touring the U.S., Canada, and Europe.
+From 2011-18, Al & Vicki drove over 60,000 miles in their classic 1973 Plymouth Roadrunner muscle car touring the U.S., Canada, and Europe.
 In 2014, they completed a 14-country, 45-day, 8,000-mile roadtrip around Europe in the same muscle car.
-On a repeat touring roadtrip in 2015, Vicki & Al visited 24 countries in 50 days, driving again over 8,000 miles in the Roadrunner (from Amsterdam to Greece, Istanbul, Bulgaria, Sweden).
-In June/July 2016, they completed an unprecedent 3rd road trip in Europe in their Plymouth Roadrunner driving over 7,000 miles through the United Kingdom, the Atlantic Ocean Road and National Tourist Routes of Norway; and making guest appearances at Brands Hatch and the Power Big Meet classic car events.
+On a repeat touring road trip in 2015, Vicki & Al visited 24 countries in 50 days, driving again over 8,000 miles in the Roadrunner (from Amsterdam to Greece, Istanbul, Bulgaria, and Sweden).
+In June/July 2016, they completed an unprecedented 3rd road trip in Europe in their Plymouth Roadrunner, driving over 7,000 miles through the United Kingdom, the Atlantic Ocean Road and National Tourist Routes of Norway, and making guest appearances at Brands Hatch and the Power Big Meet classic car events.